snltd/gurp/doc/running-gurp.md

   apply-to    string          Which matches to act on: 'first', 'last', 'all'.
 Default 'all'
 ```

+## `gurp resources`

+Dumps a list of all the doers.
+For further information on any of them, use
+`gurp show`.

 ## `gurp show`

 Dumps the built-in library and default settings to standard out.